kyeah/kyeh.me/_films/180707_magical-realism.md

 **Fig 3 — Many characters in _The Tin Drum_ exhibit a childish lack of self-control and awareness, giving into their most immediate desires in the face of horrific danger.**

-In _Pan’s Labyrinth_, as well, the magical element comes into play when visually portraying the distinction between the perverted, war-torn world of the mid-1900s and the fantastical world inhabited by Ofelia.
+In _Pan’s Labyrinth_, the magical element comes into play when visually portraying the distinction between the perverted, war-torn world of the mid-1900s and the fantastical world inhabited by Ofelia.
 Here, the visual distinction between the magical and commonplace is a result of colors and tones — something that is central to all of del Toro’s films.
 Muted grays and